lammps/lammps/doc/src/Howto_peri.rst

 radius :math:`\delta>0` centered at :math:`\mathbf{x}`. :math:`\delta`
 is called the *horizon*, and is analogous to the cutoff radius used in molecular dynamics.
-Conditions on :math:`\underline{\mathbf{T}}` for which \eqref{eqn:NewtonII} satisfies the balance of linear and angular momentum are given in :ref:`(Silling 2007) <Silling2007_2>`.
+Conditions on :math:`\underline{\mathbf{T}}` for which :math:numref:`periNewtonII` satisfies the balance of linear and angular momentum are given in :ref:`(Silling 2007) <Silling2007_2>`.

 We consider only force vector states that can be written as